 During this stage, the horse’s body temperature drops, its heart rate slows, and muscles relax.
 Their brain waves become synchronized and appear to “drift off.”

-However, this can be dangerous if a horse does not lie down to sleep.
-This is because if they enter REM sleep while standing, their muscles relax and may collapse from the associated muscle relaxation.
+However, this can be dangerous if a horse does not sleep.
+If they enter REM sleep while standing, their muscles relax and may collapse from the associated muscle relaxation.

 Another issue with REM sleep for horses is that it may lead to paralysis.
 This is especially common in horses with chronic orthopedic disease and could result in serious injuries.